rubenmoor/projectzero/KeplerOrbits.md

 Even more technical, Einstein's general relativity can't be quite right, either:
 It is irreconilable with Quantum Mechanics and it doesn't account for what is called [Dark Matter](https://en.wikipedia.org/wiki/Dark_matter).
 We don't care: as we will see, Newtonian physics are good enough for our purpose.
-... and we are still free to add relativistic effects on top, whenever we want.

 If, and only if, we allow us to reduce the planetary motion to a two-body problem, Newton's insights provide us with a general, analytical solution.
 This means, there exist formulas that, together, are a complete recipe to model planetary motion in a game engine.